Quantum Langevin Dynamics for Optimization: Introduction

 where $H=p^2/(2m)+V$, $p$ is the momentum operator of the system, $x$ is the position operator, and $\eta = \gamma/2m$ represents the characteristic damping rate with system mass $m$, $k$ is the Boltzmann constant.
 However, it is well known that this master equation is only applicable in high-temperature scenarios and fails to satisfy the positivity constraint of the density operator~\cite{gao1997dissipative,diosi1993high,karrlein1997exact}.
 Ultimately, we refer to Ref.~\cite{gao1997dissipative} and employ Lindblad functional (\eq{eq:Gao_Lindblad}) to describe the quantum Langevin dynamics, with a detailed introduction provided in Section \ref{sec:Lindblad_Approach}.

 The \textbf{optimization problem} we consider is to find the global minimum of a (convex or nonconvex) function $V(x)$:

 where $V(x)$ is assumed to be continuously differentiable in the domain and is also the potential energy of the system in \eq{eq:Gao_Lindblad}.
 One can implement Quantum Langevin Dynamics (QLD) by starting from an easily prepared initial state and evolving the quantum system according to \eq{eq:Gao_Lindblad}.
-The global minimum of the objective function $V(x)$ can be obtained by measuring the position observable $x$ at the end of the evolution.
-Therefore, our objective is to establish a theoretical foundation guaranteeing the convergence to the global minimum of QLD.
-When the parameters of QLD is time-independent, namely, $\eta,\hbar$ and $T$ are constants during evolution, we establish the convergence of QLD within convex landscapes and specific instances of slightly nonconvex scenarios.
+The global minimum of the objective function $V(x)$ can be obtained by measuring the position observable $x$ at the end of the evolution.\footnote{\note{Theoretically, the measurement operator is continuous, i.e., $\int\ket{x}\bra{x}\d x = I$.
+In practice, the problem is always defined on a finite domain.
+We discretize the domain of $x$ and the set of eigenstates of $x$ becomes $\{\ket{x_i}: i = 0,1,\ldots,n-1\}$, which can be represented with a set of computational basis.
+Thus, the measurement operator becomes $\sum_{i}\ket{x_i}\bra{x_i}$.}} Therefore, our objective is to establish a theoretical foundation guaranteeing the convergence to the global minimum of QLD.
+When the parameters of QLD is time-independent, namely, $\eta,\hbar$ and $T$ are constants during evolution, we establish the convergence of QLD within convex landscapes \note{(Theorem \ref{theorem:convex_converge} and \ref{thm:QLD_convex_highD})} and \note{quasar-convex landscape (Theorem \ref{thm:con_non_convex_qld})}.
 Informally speaking, with approximation of $\hbar \Omega \ll kT$ where $\Omega$ is the oscillator frequency of the ground state near the global minimum, we have the convergence rate of the average potential,